 About

-Bridge Engineer · Podcaster · Analog Enthusiast
+Bridge Designer · Podcaster · Analog Enthusiast

 I grew up in the coffee region of Colombia, surrounded by coffee and mountains — my family has farmed the same land for over 50 years.
 I came to the US for engineering, stayed for the work, and found that the discipline of building infrastructure and the discipline of building a life aren't as different as they look.
 Both require intention.
 Both require the right tools.